puppetlabs/puppetlabs-stdlib/README.markdown

       ensure => 'directory',
     }

-Or, if you want to create its hierarchy up to 2 levels above the file:
+Or, if you want to create its hierarchy up to 2 levels above the file (including managing top-level directories):

   file { dirname_recursive($filepath, [], 0, 2):
     ensure => 'directory',